-A combined crowd of more than 300 people came to hear their elected representatives and an outside expert explain the fast-paced changes taking place in public employee pensions at a pair of Town Hall meetings Saturday in Highland Park and Northbrook.
+A combined crowd of more than 300 people came to hear their elected representatives and an outside expert explain the fast-paced changes taking place in at a pair of Town Hall meetings Saturday in Highland Park and Northbrook.

-State Sen. Susan Garrett (D-Lake Forest) along with state Reps.
-Karen May (D-Highland Park) and Elaine Nekritz (D-Northbrook) hosted the meetings where Ron Snell, a public pension expert with the National Conference of State Legislators, gave the groups an overview of changes taking place in Illinois and across the country.
+(D-Lake Forest) along with (D-Highland Park) and Elaine Nekritz (D-Northbrook) hosted the meetings where Ron Snell, a public pension expert with the National Conference of State Legislators, gave the groups an overview of changes taking place in Illinois and across the country.

 Nekritz and May sit on the House Pension and Personnel Committee and have been involved with legislation enacted earlier this year that reduces benefits for newly hired firefighters and police officers.
 They are also involved with pending bills that affect other public workers under the state’s purview.